- About Evercare Blood Bank

 MBBS, DBST&T, MPH

-Coordinator – Blood Bank
+Specialist – Blood Bank

 Blood is a red colored fluid that contains continuously renewing cells like red blood cells (RBC) which renew every 4 months, platelets that renew every 8 to 10 days, and also white blood cells (WBC).
 The cells are swimming in the liquid part of the blood, the plasma.
 Adult blood volume is 5 to 6 litres.
 The blood carries oxygen by RBC from the lungs into the tissues to generate energy.
 It carries out carbon dioxide to be expired through the lungs.
 WBC plays a key role in immunity.
 Platelets and plasma are responsible for stopping the bleeding from wounds by clotting of the blood